• Skip to primary navigation

 If you’re looking for a vegetable side dish that will stand out and transform an ordinary main course into something special then caramelized fennel and onions is a must-try!

-The sweet licorice-flavored fennel pairs beautifully with the red onion - ideal as a side to roast or grilled meats, as a topping or garnish, or to be added to cream cheese to make an irresistible dip!
+The sweet, licorice-flavored fennel goes well with red onion.
+It is great as a side for roast or grilled meats.
+You can also use it as a topping or garnish.
+It can be mixed with cream cheese to make a tasty dip!

 If you like fennel, be sure to try Orange Fennel Salad.